firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ### Include columns used in selective predicates

 All columns that are used in query `WHERE` clauses are can help to prune data.
-Depending on the predicates the columns are used in, Firebolt might be able to prune more or less data.
+Depending on the predicates the columns are used in, Firebolt can prune more or less data.

 For a predicate like `WHERE event_ts < now()`, almost all rows might satisfy the filter condition.
 This is called a predicate with low selectivity.